 Typically only the most hardcore of basketball fans know this, but the ACC – the Atlantic Coast Conference – was founded in Greensboro in 1953, so naturally Greensboro is your next stop.
 Plan an outing to the ACC Hall of Champions.
 This beautiful facility tells the story of the founding of the ACC and highlights both the academic and athletic accomplishments of member schools.
 Many of the schools have dedicated exhibits, there are a number of full-sized mascots, and there’s an interactive broadcasting booth where you can find out firsthand just how hard it is to call a play.

 Hops Burger Bar is a great choice for lunch.
-Here you can get an array of fantastic burgers, but the Wall of Fries – which has sweet potato, jalapeño, truffle oil and Buffalo fries, to name a few – is the real treat.
+Here you can get an array of fantastic burgers, but the Wall of Fries – which has sweet potato, parmesan jalapeño, sweet thai chili and Buffalo fries, to name a few – is the real treat.

 Check into your room at Proximity Hotel, one of the greenest hotels in the nation, and enjoy dinner at its restaurant, Print Works Bistro.
-If you’re more in the mood for beer and burgers, try downtown’s Natty Greene’s Greensboro Brewhouse.
+If you’re more in the mood for beer and burgers, try downtown’s Natty Greene’s Brewpub.

 Day 3: Where Racing Lives

 Get on the road early to head to the Charlotte area, and stop by the 1950s-themed Punchy’s Diner in Concord for breakfast.
-This spot is popular among race fans for its big portions and for a special menu item, Earnhardt’s Favorite Sandwich (lettuce, tomato and Miracle Whip).
-After you’ve eaten your fill, make your way to Uptown Charlotte to the NASCAR Hall of Fame.
+After you’ve eaten your fill, make your way to to Uptown Charlotte to the NASCAR Hall of Fame.

 This afternoon, focus on paying a visit to one of your favorite race teams.
-With 90 percent of all NASCAR racing teams having headquarters in the Charlotte area, it’s an easy task.
-Cabarrus County, Charlotte’s northern neighbor, maintains a list of racing team shops you can visit, and a map of racing attractions and activities from the Charlotte Regional Visitors Authority has a thorough listing of race team shops and other motorsports attractions to see.
+With 90% of all NASCAR racing teams having headquarters in the Charlotte area, it’s an easy task.
+Cabarrus County, Charlotte’s northern neighbor, maintains a list of racing team shops you can visit, and a list of racing attractions and activities from the Charlotte Regional Visitors Authority has a breakdown of race team shops and other motorsports attractions to see.

-When your tank is full of NASCAR memories, grab a bite to eat at Red Rocks Café, Bar & Bakery in Huntersville, where you’ll find a fun surprise: Many of its menu items are named after NASCAR drivers and team owners.
+When your tank is full of NASCAR memories, grab a bite to eat at Red Rocks Café, Bar & Bakery in Huntersville.

 Day 4: Riding the Pine

 On the last day of your trip, consider taking in another sport.
-Since the return of the Charlotte Hornets NBA team in 2014 (after a decade as the Charlotte Bobcats), the fan base has been vocal in the support of its team, owned by NBA legend Michael Jordan, who often sits courtside.
-Go catch a game (November through May) at Spectrum Center, also Uptown.
+Since the return of the Charlotte Hornets NBA team in 2014 (after a decade as the Charlotte Bobcats), the fan base has been vocal in the support of its team.
+Go catch a game (October through April) at Spectrum Center, also Uptown.

 Now, if you want to celebrate one more night out in the Queen City – say after your team’s victory – there’s plenty of great nightlife.
-Not only is there the aforementioned EpiCentre, there’s also AvidXchange Music Factory – a renovated former mill on the edge of Uptown that’s home to The Comedy Zone, The Fillmore Charlotte, VBGB Beer Hall & Garden and several other late-night venues.
+Try AvidXchange Music Factory – a renovated former mill on the edge of Uptown that’s home to The Comedy Zone, The Fillmore Charlotte, VBGB Beer Hall & Garden, and several other late-night venues.
 Plus, the South End and NoDa neighborhoods are filled with popular bars and craft breweries.